Business Model Canvas Template

 Change must be profound and transform the business model of an organization towards Circular Economy principles.

 Circular Economy: opportunities for environmental, economic and social performance

-In addition, waste volumes are enormous and waste management and recycling have a lot of progress to make: in Europe less than 30% of plastic waste is recycled...
-And recovery is almost non-existent.
-It is therefore urgent to rethink our economic model and our way of doing business so as to take the environment into account and to consider the entire socio-economic system: natural and human.
+In addition, waste volumes are enormous and waste management and recycling have a lot of progress to make.
+In Europe less than 30% of plastic waste is recycled and recovery is almost non-existent.
+It is therefore urgent to rethink our economic model and our way of doing business to take the environment into account and to consider the entire socio-economic system: natural and human capital.

-If many business leaders fear that changing, producing and consuming differently will have serious repercussions on the company, economic performance and consumption, the Circular Economy gives us the keys to optimize, transform and create sustainable long term environmental, social and also economic profits.
+Many business leaders fear that changing, producing and consuming differently will have serious repercussions on the company's economic performance.
+The Circular Economy gives us the keys to optimize, transform and create sustainable long term environmental, social as well as generating economic profits.

 Circular Economy new business models